veronicakelsey/veronicakelsey.github.io/_pages/resources.md

 ### For School Kids

-Mazes, Minotaurs and Maths - designed for older secondary school/college students (or younger students with an adult helper).
+Mazes, Minotaurs and Maths - designed for older secondary school/college students (or younger students with an adult helper). <br>
 [Handout](https://veronicakelsey.github.io/files/MazesResource.pdf)

 [Have a go](https://veronicakelsey.github.io/files/MazesProblems.pdf)